+The map was developed through a series of land use workshops with the County Planning and Zoning Commission and County Council where the data and maps were meticulously reviewed.
 The 2008 Future Land Use Classifications were spatially overlaid on other digital layers including parcel data, aerial photography, current zoning, sewer and water areas, planned road improvements, municipal annexation areas, existing land use, DSHA Areas of Opportunity, electric and fiber optic utility data, and building permit data.
-The 2018 future land use map was developed through a series of land use workshops with the County Planning and Zoning Commission where the data and maps were meticulously reviewed.
-Modifications were made to growth and rural area boundaries and classifications across the County where needed.
-The 2018 version of the map (Figure 4.5-1) includes some changes in certain areas of the 2008 map to reflect the following: